The words 'Short Notice' stamped in red letters.

 Stevan Little confirmed to be presenting...

-YAARP (Yet Another Attempt to Rewrite Perl)
+YAARP (Yet Another Attempt To Rewrite Perl)

 **This time it's personal.**